Divorce and Mortgages – What to Know

 Child maintenance and your mortgage

-Different lenders take very different approaches when it comes to child maintenance and mortgages.
+Different lenders take very different approaches to child maintenance and mortgages.

 Some will consider 100% of the child support payments when assessing whether a borrower can afford the mortgage they have applied for.

-Others will only consider a percentage of that income, while a couple of lenders will not include it at all when assessing affordability.
+Others will only consider a percentage of that income, while some lenders will not include it when assessing affordability.

-As a result, it is a really good idea to get some professional advice from a mortgage broker who knows exactly what lenders will be most appropriate for your circumstances.
+Consequently, it is a really good idea to get professional advice from a mortgage broker who knows exactly what lenders will be most appropriate for your circumstances.

 Need more advice?

-If you’re ready to make an enquiry please click the button below and a mortgage expert will be in touch ASAP…
+If you’re ready to make an enquiry, please click the button below, and a mortgage expert will contact you as soon as possible.

 Get expert from advice from a specialist in mortgages after a divorce